dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-4-queen-aasia-and-king-tzar.md

 Mink Queen Aasia is also our fluffiest cat.
 All her kittens will have a double gene for long hair so will require brushing every day.
 They will also have light aqua green (not blue) eyes that contrast beautifully with her dark Seal coat.
 There will be Mitted, Bicolor and Colorpoint kittens who are very social and playful.

-King Tzar is much less chatty than Queen Aasia; preferring only an occasional meow letting you know he would like to be brushed or picked up.
+King Tzar is sweet but less chatty than Queen Aasia; preferring only an occasional meow letting you know he would like to be brushed or picked up.